exelix11/SwitchThemeInjector/SzsPatching.md

 # Templates
+[Note that this is slightly outdated and not 100% accurate, still describes pretty much the szs patching process]

 To keep the code simple this tool uses templates and patches to edit layouts.
 A template tells the program how to apply a background image to an SZS, while a layout patch can change to position of the UI elements.
 Both are Json files. \
 All the default templates are hardcoded but as of V 3.0 you can place a file called